 The fermentation process itself differs too.
 As the solids add flavor, tannins, and color to red grape juice, this distinction is one of the main factors for the differences in taste and look that we’ve already discussed.

-Besides, the fermentation of white wine must happens at lower temperatures to preserve fruit and flower flavors.
+Besides, the fermentation of white wine must happen at lower temperatures to preserve fruit and flower flavors.
 In contrast, red grape juice ferments at higher temperatures.
 And higher temperatures increase the speed by which the must absorbs color and tannins from the solids.